jonathanxie/octopress/source/_posts/2014-10-12-how-to-seed-mongodb-with-node-dot-js-from-command-line.markdown

 categories: [mongodb, node.js]
 ---

-I'm new to Node.js and this blog is to help me remember what I did.
+I'm new to Node.js and this blog post is to help me remember what I did as I learn it.
 Hopefully, it will also help others who are reading this.
-Comments and suggestions are welcome since I'm newbie.
+Comments and suggestions are welcome.

 I have a Rails background so I'm used to having nice terminal commands like Rail's `rake` command.
 To create a database and populate it, I would use a terminal command like: `rake db:setup`